Libera-Chat/libera-chat.github.io/content/_guides/basics.md

 The Libera Chat network is run by volunteers.
-You can usually [find the volunteer staff](/guides/faq#how-to-find-libera-chat-staff) in `#libera`, where their channel role will highlight them in the channel membership list.
+You can usually [find the volunteer staff](/guides/faq#how-to-find-libera-chat-staff) in `#libera`, where their channel mode will highlight them in the channel membership list.

 You are invited to message any staff member _without_ asking permission first.